YunoHost-Apps/firefly-iii_ynh/README.md

 * Financial reporting showing you how well you are doing
 * Lots of math because we all like math!

-### Installation
+### Installation on YunoHost

 - Firefly III requires a **dedicated (sub)domain** (must install under web root like **https://firefly.example.com/** not **https://example.com/firefly/** )

 #### Register a new domain and add it to YunoHost

 Firefly III requires a dedicated (sub)domain, so obtain one and add it using the YunoHost admin panel. **Domains -> Add domain**.
 As Firefly III uses the full domain and is installed on the root, you can create a subdomain such as firefly.domain.tld.
 Don't forget to update your DNS if you manage them manually.

 #### Install the Firefly III application